 This month, more than 5,000 athletes and 10,000 members of the media will travel to South Korea for the 2018 Pyeong Chang Winter Olympics.
 Each of them require special equipment - think bulky items like cameras, skis, sleds.
-Bulky items delivery is nothing new for us.
+Bulky item delivery is nothing new for us.

 Retailers and manufacturers should consider a few things when preparing for any major event or busy season:

-1. Have plenty of warehouse space.
+1. Have plenty of warehouse space

 Order volumes can be volatile depending on seasonality.
 You should have enough warehouse space to accommodate the peaks and valleys of orders throughout the year.
 If your warehouse can't keep pace with your growth, it might be time to consider a 3rd party fulfillment provider like FIDELITONE.